cleitonfco/find-books-app/README.md

 ## Usage

-1. Enter a search query (prompt input) in the search bar.
+1. Enter a search input (prompt) in the search bar.
-2. The app will send the query to the OpenAI API, which processes the input and returns a list of recommended books.
+2. The application will send a query to the OpenAI API, which will find a set of books related to what was searched.
 3. Browse through the recommendations and click on any book to view more info.

 ## Contributing